-King Lysen, 40 years old, has served in the State Senate and House for twelve years as a Democrat, successfully winning five Legislative elections.
+King Lysen, 40, has served in the State Senate and House for twelve years as a Democrat, successfully winning five Legislative elections.

 The first public official to expose WPPSS wasteful cost overruns, Lysen is calling for renegotiation or invalidation of WPPSS contracts.
-His leadership inspired citizen control over utilities, prohibition of super tankers on Puget Sound, campaign disclosure and the open meetings law.
+His leadership inspired citizen control over utilities, prohibition of super fisherman and in real estate.
+He resides in Burien with his wife Toni and tankers on Puget Sound, campaign disclosure and the open meetings their five children.

+law.
 He co-sponsored the current initiative to remove the sales tax on food, and sponsored a Washington State Senate resolution for a bilateral and verifiable freeze of the nuclear arms race.
 As a result of Lysen's legislative investigation, a Federal Grand Jury is currently investigating the scandal involving our new ferries.
 Lysen has consistently supported working families and environmental protection.
 He favors retooling our economy and revitalizing our fishing and timber industries to increase productivity, put people back to work, lower inflation and again make America competitive in the industrialized world.
 Lysen calls for transferring monies from the massive nuclear arms build-up to programs in the domestic and private sectors including stabilizing the Social Security System.
 Internationally, Lysen maintains the U.S. should support only governments which follow human rights principles inherent in our Constitution.

 King Lysen believes it is time for Henry Jackson to come home!
-During 42 years in Washington D.C., Jackson has voted for 42,000 nuclear warheads, the unprecedented federal deficit, wasteful pork barrel projects and the confirmation of James Watt.
+During 42 years in Washington D.C., Jackson has voted for 30,000 nuclear warheads, the unprecedented federal deficit, wasteful pork barrel projects and the confirmation of James Watt.
 Jackson was absent during the ERA vote and voted "no" on its extension this year.
 He has allowed the devastation of our fishing resources.
-His campaign has received \$1 million in out of state monies.
+His campaign has received more than \$1 million in out of state monies.